italiangrid/storm/release-notes/StoRM-v1.11.15.md

 #### Description

-This release provides fixes to some outstanding bugs and improvements.
+This release:

+* avoids an indefinitely growth of the threads queue size due to the the incoming requests to Frontend and the consequent block of the acceptor thread;
-* When Frontend's requests queue is full, the acceptor thread blocks, to avoid queue size to grow indefinitely; on Backend side, the `maxThread` setting wasn't honored as expected and it has been fixed.
+* fixes the `maxThread` Backend setting which wasn't honored as expected;
-* Backend service startup has been improved.
+* improves Backend's startup thanks to a refactoring of the init scripts;
-* The info-provider service now allows to specify multiple WebDAV endpoints by using the new YAIM variable `STORM_WEBDAV_POOL_LIST`, as a comma separated list.
+* allows to specify multiple WebDAV endpoints to be published through the info provider, by using a new YAIM variable `STORM_WEBDAV_POOL_LIST` (read more [here][webdav-pool-list]);
-The old strategy used to publish the StoRM WebDAV endpoint is still supported but deprecated.
-* It fixes minor issues on YAIM and storm-info-provider.
+* fixes minor issues on YAIM and storm-info-provider;
+* implements basic support for Third-Party-Copy in the StoRM WebDAV service;
-* Code and stuff related to deprecated variables has been removed from YAIM, Backend and Frontend.
+* clears old code and stuff related to deprecated variables from YAIM, Backend and Frontend.

 #### Released components